prisoner-skills-lambda-build-week/landing-page/README.md

 > The dev environment is currently formulated for Yarn, but refactoring to NPM would be pretty simple.
 > Fork or clone, ```yarn``` in the console.
 > You're almost there!
-If you don't have/want Sass installed globally, you'll need to find a replacement transpire.
+If you don't have/want Sass installed globally, you'll need to find a replacement transpiler.
 >
 >
 >